 Hop aboard the Coastal Pacific train to Kaikoura

 While it’s easy to go for the big and familiar, exploring some where new can be a great way to step out of your comfort zone.
 So if you’re ready to take the plunge, hop aboard the Coastal Pacific train and discover all the great things to do in Kaikoura.
 Running along the east coast of the South Island, you’ll experience 98km of stunning scenery, friendly service and an exquisite menu to tuck into (we’re talking hot and cold dishes, South Island wine, sweet treats and more).

 Better still, with the flexi or flexi-plus pass, you have the freedom to make as many or as few stops as you like.
 So whether your journey is from Christchurch to Kaikoura or Picton to Kaikoura, stopping off (or staying put) at this South Island pocket of paradise could be just the adventure you’re after.
 What are you waiting for?
-Make a booking on the Coastal Pacific today!
+The 2019/2020 season starts on 27th September, so make your booking on the Coastal Pacific today!